 - taking emergency post-exposure prophylaxis (PEP) after possible exposure to the virus

-When a person takes PrEP daily, it reduces the risk of contracting HIV via sex by about 99% and via needles by about 74%.
+When a person takes PrEP daily, it reduces the risk of contracting HIV via sex by

 The U.S. Preventive Services Task Force updated their guidelines in 2019.
 They now recommend that only people who have recently received negative results from HIV screening be candidates for PrEP.
 People who have a high risk of exposure to the virus should take PrEP once a day.

 People with HIV who are pregnant or plan to be should discuss ways to mitigate the risk of transmission with their doctors, including the choice of whether to breastfeed.

 Due to advances in prevention and treatment, the number of new HIV diagnoses in the U.S. has reduced by more than two-thirds since the mid-1980s.

 Undetectable = untransmittable